-Practitioners may Download the Order Form on any page and fill it out and fax it to the number on the form, or call or email us to re-order.
+Practitioners may Download the Order Form on any page and fill it out and fax it to the number on the form, email it to email@example.com, or call to re-order.
 If you do not already have an account set up with us, you should call Bert Parsloe at 203.725-6179 to set up your account and first order.
 If you have specific questions on using the order form please call us and we can help you out.
 On our order form you will see that each Orthotic design (Quad) is available in five or six sizes (refer to the sizing chart) and two widths, Regular or Narrowed.
 The Narrow design is ¼” narrower and works well in Cleats or Fashion shoes.
 Generally women prefer the Narrows unless they have wide feet.
 Dispensing a Narrow orthotic will allow women to wear their orthotics in a greater variety of Fashion shoes.

 You may contact our Education Department.
 They may set up a private webinar or let you know more about our upcoming courses or webinars .
 Email: firstname.lastname@example.org, phone 877-792-4669.